MKLab-ITI/pygrank/documentation/documentation.md

 # REQUIRED CITATION: Please visit the url https://github.com/maniospas/pygrank-datasets for instructions on how to cite the dataset bigraph in your research
 ```

-Of course, in the above scheme a customly-defined algorithms could also be added
+In the above scheme customly-defined algorithms could also be added
-or used in place of `algorithms`.
+or used in place of the `algorithms` dictionary.
 For example, we could add an automatically-tuned
 algorithm (more on these later) with default parameters per the following code and
 then re-run experiments to compare this with alternatives.